bndtools/bnd.manual/_source/_chapters/150-build.md

 	testbin=target/test-classes
 	target-dir=target

-We will not explain this plugin here
+We will not explain this plugin here (you can find it in the plugin sections), it only illustrates here how it is possible to setup the environment for a specific optional functionality.

 After reading the extension files, bndlib reads the `cnf/build.bnd` file, this file is supposed to hold the organization specific properties.
 Out of the box, this file comes empty, ready to be filled by you.